 Opening Reception: Thursday, February 1st, from 7 – 10pm

 Harcourt House Artist Run Centre, 3rd floor, 10215 – 112 St, Edmonton

-Frequently, we offer a perspective of ourselves that is a manufactured version of how we imagine others see us.
-We allow others to view us through strategically placed lenses: to demonstrate our charisma, our sexuality, our strengths.
+As the artists explain: “… frequently, we offer a perspective of ourselves that is a manufactured version of how we imagine others to see us.
+We allow others to view us through strategically placed lenses; to demonstrate our charisma, our sexuality, our strengths and weaknesses.
 These offer a satisfying view but, in fact, are a barrier dividing the viewer from the reality of who we are.
-Rare viewers, who invest deeper and are willing to explore the spaces between, will see vulnerability unavailable to most.
-This work is about interacting with each other in the most intimate context.
+Rare viewers, who investigate deeper and are willing to explore the spaces in between, will see the vulnerability unavailable to most.
+This work is about interacting with each other in the most intimate context (….)

-Alana and Marta have a strong focus in their working surrounding the idea of relationships and interaction.
-They consider the consequence of intimacy and the impact relationships leave on the psyche.
-Peoples ability to perceive the truth of their interactions relies heavily on their own self awareness and their understanding of both a macro view and a larger overview of themselves and those around them.
-This exhibition is a challenge to the audience to take their time and investigate what they see and what they do not, assisting the viewer in gaining the insight needed to grasp these personal realizations.
+(…) As the artists, we focus our works on the idea of relationships and interaction.
+We consider the consequences of intimacy and the impacts relationships leave on the psyche.
+People’s ability to perceive the truth of their interactions relies heavily on their own self-awareness and their understanding of both a micro view and a larger overview of themselves and those around them.
+This exhibition is a challenge to the audience to take their time and investigate what they see and what they do not, and assists the viewer in gaining the insight needed to grasp these personal realizations“.

 Marta Gorski is a Canadian-born glass and installation artist, currently living and working in Oakland, California.
 Gorski holds a Master of Business Administration from the Hult International Business School in San Francisco, and a Bachelor of Fine Arts in glass from the Alberta College of Art + Design in Calgary.
 Currently, she is building a consulting business that supports international artists with operations management and continues to create concept driven glass and multi-media installations that explore themes of empathy and humankind.